We are Wildschut Antiques

 Owners Michiel Wildschut and Baukje Stamm collect, gather and restore decorative antique objects.
 We share a fondness for luxurious designs from the 18th to the 20th century, which we mix and match in an unique and delightful way.
 Travelling all across Europe, we bring items back to Amsterdam that spark the imagination, ranging from antique armoires to vintage Venetian chandeliers.
 Rather than focusing on a particular era or style, we love quirky, odd, mismatched designs and the air of faded grandeur.

 Traditional pieces we pair with playful, kitsch items, creating a whimsical atmosphere.
-In the restoration workshop we clean and restored our items, while preserving the original patina as much as possible.
+In the restoration workshop we clean and restore our items, while preserving the original patina as much as possible.

 We also curate decors and furniture items to suit a space, making sure that any room in your home is decorated according to your wishes.